Swagmiral/BT-Tone-Slapper/README.md

 - Uploads through the verified JBL BLE service after explicit user confirmation.
 - Downloads and verifies the OEM English recovery container before every restore.
 - Falls back to the pinned OEM copy in this GitHub repository when the manufacturer download fails.
-- Restricts device selection and upload to the JBL Tune 720BT profile.
 - Produces a single portable EXE with no dependencies on the destination PC.

 The OEM file is saved beside the EXE after successful verification.
 Build reuses that